ispeters/async_scope/asyncscope.md

 called before the owning object's destruction in order to ensure that the object's lifetime lives at least until all asynchronous work completes.
 Note that exception safety needs to be handled explicitly in the use of `counting_scope`.

-`let_with_async_scope` returns a sender, and therefore can only be started in one of 3 ways:
+`let_async_scope` returns a sender, and therefore can only be started in one of 3 ways:

 1. `sync_wait`
 2. `spawn` on a `counting_scope`
 3. `co_await`

-`let_with_async_scope` will manage the scope for you, ensuring that the managed scope is always joined before `let_with_async_scope` completes.
+`let_async_scope` will manage the scope for you, ensuring that the managed scope is always joined before `let_async_scope` completes.
 The algorithm frees the user from having to manage the coupling between the lifetimes of the managed scope and the resource(s) it protects with the limitation that the nested work must be fully structured.
-This behavior is a feature, since the scope being managed by `let_with_async_scope` is intended to live only until the sender completes.
-This also means that `let_with_async_scope` will be exception safe by default.
+This behavior is a feature, since the scope being managed by `let_async_scope` is intended to live only until the sender completes.
+This also means that `let_async_scope` will be exception safe by default.

 Design considerations
 =====================